 Over the last year of blogging, I’ve learned about many things.
 One of those things is Christine Miserandino‘s spoon theory.
 In a 2003 essay, she described using the metaphor to explain to a friend what it felt like to have a chronic invisible illness (in her case, lupus).
 She and her friend were in a restaurant and a spoon was easily available to use as a metaphor representing the limited resources available for doing things.

 Spoon theory has since become quite popular and is used to describe many forms of energy-limiting chronic illness, including mental illness, ME/CFS (chronic fatigue), and chronic pain.
 The term “spoonie” is sometimes used for people living with chronic illness.

 The number of spoons available at the start of each day is not static; it varies depending on both environmental demands and what’s currently going on with the illness.
 When you run out of spoons, it takes a combination of time and rest in order to generate more.

 The graphic above shows how some activities may only take one spoon, while others will take more.
 The spoons required for each activity varies depending on the individual and the particular day.
 Something that only requires one spoon today may require three next week during an illness flare.

 Spoon requirements and mental illness

 There are a number of factors that may affect the spoon-to-task ratio for people living with mental illness.
 Taking a shower might take a lot of spoons either for energy reasons or due to limited motivation (on a side note, it’s interesting how common an issue showering is for people with mental illness).
 The number of spoons required to be around other people can also depend on a number of factors.
-Sometimes it’s a matter of anxiety or overstimulation Sometimes it’s more to do with cognitive slowing, leading to a delay in coming up with responses.
+Sometimes it’s a matter of anxiety or overstimulation.
+Sometimes it’s more to do with cognitive slowing, leading to a delay in coming up with responses.

 Context matters, including details like where, with whom, and how many people are involved.
 Introversion can mean socialization is likely to use up more spoons, while extroverts may be able to gain some spoons from socializing in the right circumstances.